 so in its sunny space I can meditate

 I want to make my house stoic,

 the carve of my house, Karma from my clan,

 and let one day to adorn the ivy

 upon the dolmen of the valley Inclan.

 During the profound cosmic night, the vital causes of existence were destroyed.
 Then, the Karma of those Divine and human remained in suspension.
-The invisible which is and the visible which was remained within the eternal NOT-BEING: the UNIQUE-BEING.

 Afterwards, the worlds are dissolved.
 The night of the Great Pralaya arrives.
 The soul is thrilled with joy.
 It is the spark that returns into the flame of the Being, which indeed to our vain reasoning is NON-BEING.

 This chapter is from Cosmic Teachings of a Lama (1970) by Samael Aun Weor.
 The print and ebook editions by Glorian Publishing (a non-profit organization) are illustrated to aid your understanding, and include features like a glossary and index.
 Buy the book, and you benefit yourself and others.